 A Greek Myth in the Book of Mormon

 I’ve long been intrigued by apparent allusions to this myth in the Book of Mormon and Joseph Smith’s revelations.
 The earliest example comes from a revelation dated March 1829, which warns “this generation” that “the sword of justice hangeth over their heads, and if they persist in the hardness of their hearts, the time cometh that it must fall upon them.”

 Seven more examples appear in the Book of Mormon.
 Alma 60:29, for instance, says that “the sword of justice doth hang over you; yea, and it shall fall upon you and visit you even to your utter destruction.”
 And in 3 Nephi 20:20 we read that “the sword of my justice shall hang over” the Gentile nations in the last days, “and except they repent it shall fall upon them.”
 This passive construction also appears in three more revelations, dated 1830–1833.
 It is not, by the way, found in the King James Bible.

 These passages may have sparked the vision that Martin Harris saw in September 1829.
-According to Stephen Burnett, Harris “was standing alone one night, and saw a fiery sword let down out of heaven, and pointing to the east, west, north, and south, then to the hill Cumorah, where the plates of Nephi were found.”
+According to Stephen Harding, Harris “was standing alone one night, and saw a fiery sword let down out of heaven, and pointing to the east, west, north, and south, then to the hill Cumorah, where the plates of Nephi were found.”